FS-NulL/SuperFastPrint/README.md

 # Warning!
 When writing to character buffers there is not proper bounds checking, arrays can be overrun (I said it was fast).

-Currently the array bounds are checked at the end of a print function, however this is already too late, if it has over run std::terminate is executed.
+Currently the array bounds are checked at the end of a print function, potentialy after the overrun has occured, if it has over run std::terminate is executed.
+This functionality can be changed by modifying the PrintToString destructor.